COVID-19: BioNTech-Pfizer vaccine to begin trials on children, infants | DW | 25.03.2021

 The BioNTech-Pfizer vaccine is currently being tested on children between the ages of 12 and 15 in both the US and Europe, with data from that trial anticipated in the coming weeks.

-"If we really want to get towards herd immunity, that's going to require as much as 80 percent of our population to be vaccinated, and we really can't do that without vaccinating children," American Academy of Pediatrics (AAP) President Lee Savio Beers told AFP earlier this month.
+"If we really want to get towards herd immunity, that's going to require as much as 80 percent of our population to be vaccinated, and we really can't do that without vaccinating children," American Academy of Pediatrics (AAP) President Lee Savio Beers told the AFP news agency earlier this month.

 wd/sms (Reuters, AFP)